GooFit/GooFit/README.md

 ## Adding a new project

 If you'd like to make a seperate goofit project, you can do so.
 Simply checkout your project inside goofit, with the name `work` or `goofit`+something.
 CMake will automatically pick up those directories and build them, and GooFit's git will ignore them.
 Otherwise, they act just like the example directory.
+If you add a new directory, you will need to explicitly rerun cmake, as that cannot be picked up by the makefile.

 ## Converting from older GooFit code